 Stage 1: Initial application

 Big Give markets the opportunity to charities.
-The application involves completing the information for the project charities are seeking to raise funds for.
+The application involves charities completing information on their proposed use of funds.

 Stage 2: Vetting and Notification

 Big Give completes due diligence checks on all applications and passes them on to a panel of experts who will review and assign Champion funding to charity campaigns.
 The total amount of Champion funding allocated to a charity makes up their match funding pot for the campaign.

 Big Give provides a free suite of resources to help support charities to maximise the opportunity and market the campaign.

 Stage 4: Campaign